 CAROLINE FERRAZZO (-AMORUSO)

-After completing her internship at the Centre Pasquart in Biel, she joined the Jura Brüschweiler Archives, the most important private archive on Ferdinand Hodler, where she was trained in collection inventory and scientific research.
-She then took on the position of Project and Communication Manager (2017-2019), followed by the position of Communication and Partnerships Manager from February 2021.
+After completing her internship at the Centre Pasquart in Biel, she joined in 2016 the Jura Brüschweiler Archives, the most important private archive on the painter Ferdinand Hodler, where she was trained in collection inventory and scientific research.
+She then took on the position of project and communication manager from 2017 to 2019.

 She has been working as a research associate at Lange&Schmutz Provenienzrecherchen GmbH since November 2019.
 The reconstruction of the history of works of art and their owners as well as the deontological duty and the political dimension that surrounds her investigations are aspects that she particularly appreciates in her work.